enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 ## Instantiating the wrapper

-After importing the dependencies you can instantiate the class with the `new` keyword, passing your tokens to the constructor.
+After importing the dependencies you can instantiate the class with the `new` keyword by passing your tokens to the constructor.

 ```php
 <?php